 Community leaders and residents trust libraries to provide unfiltered, honest and clear information, regardless of the question or the concern.
 The expectation that libraries provide unbiased opinions for all patrons remains a primary focus for the public libraries in Columbia County.
 We are here to serve everyone.
 We are here to provide Summer Lunches for kids when school is out for the summer.
 We are here to offer reading challenges for teens, adults and children both summer and winter.
 We are here to provide warming and cooling centers for those without heat or air conditioning.
 We are open longer hours into the evening and on weekends to offer convenience for our community workers.
 We provide support for families dealing with dementia or homelessness, addiction and hopelessness.
 We are here for homeschooled families to provide curriculum-type materials and STEM (science-technology-engineering-mathematics) programming.
-We provide educational and entertaining options for families, adults, seniors, and children.
 We encourage and support volunteering.